tomcz/example-grpc/README.md

 All the following `make` targets run a gRPC server on port 8000, and a HTTP server on port 8080, both backed by the same ExampleServer instance.
 Access to both APIs is protected by bearer token authentication, and optionally by mTLS authentication.

-1. `make run-server` uses service decoration for HTTP & gRPC authentication.
+1. `make run-server` uses service tokens for HTTP & gRPC authentication.

-2. `make run-server-mw` uses HTTP & gRPC middleware for authentication.

-3. `make run-server-mtls` enables mTLS authentication for both HTTP & gRPC APIs.
+2. `make run-server-mtls` enables mTLS authentication for both HTTP & gRPC APIs.

-4. `make run-server-ref` also enables [gRPC server reflection](https://github.com/grpc/grpc-go/blob/master/Documentation/server-reflection-tutorial.md) to make it easier to test & introspect gRPC APIs.

 ## Running the clients